Why retrofit your home?

 With the pressing challenge of climate change, households in the UK are a big emitter of greenhouse gases, accounting for 26% of total emissions.
 To address this issue and reduce carbon dioxide emissions, nearly all housing requires some form ofNilam’s inspiring retrofit journey in the heart of the Paddox estate

-Nilam embarked on an inspiring retrofit journey, driven by her love for nature and a desire to make a positive impact on theEco-retrofit at a large Victorian Semi-detached
+Nilam embarked on an inspiring retrofit journey, driven by her love for nature and a desire to make a positive impact on theEco-refurbishing a large Victorian semi-detached

 Peter and Maggie investigated getting a retrofit as they want to protect theA community member’s personal experience of home retrofit in Abingdon